About

 Supporting

-TOFS from TOFS (Tracheo-Oesophageal Fistula Support)
+TOFS - TOFS (Tracheo-Oesophageal Fistula Support)

 TOFS offers support to people born with Tracheo-Oesophageal Fistula (TOF) and/or Oesophageal Atresia (OA).
 These are rare congenital malformaltions of the gullet and windpipe.
 Immediate neonatal surgery is a treatment, not a complete cure.
 We are UK-based and receive no public-sector support at all.